High Definition Workflow for Stable Diffusion

 After Impainting

-In SDA you can zoom under cursor to see details at 1:1 resolution.
+When you work with large files, you can zoom under cursor to see details at 1:1 resolution using Magnify mode.

 When in Magnify mode, wherever you click the slicing rectangle